HenrikJoreteg/human-javascript/ch06 - models.md

 Well now what if we've got these additional requirements?

 1. There isn't just one list, there are several on the page at once.
 There are some actions that can be performed in bulk, but only for some of the items in some of the lists.
-2. There are some items you can't delete, becase you don't have permission to, but you can still select them and annotate them.
+2. There are some items you can't delete, because you don't have permission to, but you can still select them and annotate them.
-3. Deleting the item is only one of 6 different possible actions you can take with each item.
+3. Deleting the item is only one of six different possible actions you can take with each item.
-4. You have to support full keyboard control as well as handling mouse clicks.
+4. You have to support full keyboard control, as well as handling mouse clicks.
 5. You now want to support selecting the top item, holding shift and clicking the bottom one to select a range.

 ### If you continue this same approach, you're in deep doo doo

 You can handle adding features to a point.
-But you will reach a point where you start arguing against adding features, not because you don't think they're good ideas, but because you're scared to implement them because of the headaches and bugs it will inevitabily cause.
+But you will reach a point where you start arguing against adding features, not because you don't think they're good ideas, but because you're scared to implement them because of the headaches and bugs it will inevitably cause.

 Welcome to nearly everyone's first single page app experience.

 ### Enter Models

 If you've never used models in clientside code, it's not as intimidating as it may sound.
-The idea is simply that we create some data structures in the browser, seperate from the DOM, that hold the data that we got from the server as well as any client specific data or state.
+The idea is simply that we create some data structures in the browser, separate from the DOM, that hold the data that we got from the server as well as any client specific data or state.

-The "selected" state as described above is a good example of client-specific state, meaning when we go to update a entry in the API we're not going to send `{selected: true}` as one of its properties.
+The "selected" state as described above is a good example of client-specific state, meaning when we go to update an entry in the API, we're not going to send `{selected: true}` as one of its properties.
 The server doesn't care about that, it's just used to track the state of the user interface.

 So, what is a model anyway?
 What does it give us?